hohkfuyuhi/hohkfuyuhi.github.io/README.md

 y denotes major changes: starts from 0\
 z denotes minor changes: starts from 1
 _____
+VER 0.6.4 | 26/06/19
+- bugfixes:
+  1. finally fixed the bug that causes the navbar links to not change language
+- changes:
+  1. font sizes have been optimised for mobile devices
+  2. landing page animation has been adjusted
+- issues to be addressed:
+  1. navbar links do not resize on mobile devices
+  2. the close button on the modal window either does not render properly or appears weirdly on mobile devices
+_____
 VER 0.6.3 | 24/06/19
-- bugfixes:
+- changes:
-  1. website has been somewhat optimised for mobile devices
+  1. website has been more or less optimised for mobile devices
       - various alignment issues have been fixed
       - Line and WeChat QR codes are now shown in a modal window when the user clicks on the respective icons
 - quality of life: